maximemvd/Scover/EULA.md

   -License, sell, rent, lease, assign, distribute, transmit, host, outsource, disclose or otherwise commercially exploit the Application or make the Application available to any third party.
   -Modify, make derivative works of, disassemble, decrypt, reverse compile or reverse engineer any part of the Application.
   -Remove, alter or obscure any proprietary notice (including any notice of copyright or trademark) of Scover or its affiliates, partners, suppliers or the licensors of the Application.
+  -Post objectionable content or use Scover in an abusive manner.

 ## Intellectual Property